NVIDIA-AI-IOT/torch2trt/README.md

 The converter takes one argument, a ``ConversionContext``, which will contain the following

-* network: The TensorRT network that is being constructed.
+* network - The TensorRT network that is being constructed.

-* method_args: Positional arguments that were passed to the specified Torch function.
+* method_args - Positional arguments that were passed to the specified Torch function.
-* method_kwargs: Keyword arguments that were passed to the specified Torch function.
+* method_kwargs - Keyword arguments that were passed to the specified Torch function.
-* method_return: The value returned by the specified Torch function.
+* method_return - The value returned by the specified Torch function.
-* trt_tensors: A dictionary mapping Torch tensors (by hash value) to TensorRT tensors.
+* trt_tensors - A dictionary mapping Torch tensors (by hash value) to TensorRT tensors.
 The converter must the set values for any output Tensors.
 Otherwise, if a later function uses the Torch tensor, and there is not an associated TensorRT tensor in the map, results may be unexpected.